Stephen-dsouza/burger/README.md

    * Now insert the entries you defined in `seeds.sql` by running the file: `source seeds.sql`.

    * Close out of the MySQL command line tool: `exit`.
+# Deplying to Heroku
+* You need to create an app in Heroku and use JAWSDB as the add on
    ## Images
 Main Page